 Maneuvers

 Maneuvers place adversary in a difficult positions or provoke them to act recklessly.
-Pushing a warrior over battlement, luring a basilisk to step into a hidden trap and aiming an arrow at a gap in the armor are Maneuvers.
+Pushing an opponent over a battlement, luring a basilisk to step into a hidden trap and aiming an arrow at a gap in the armor are Maneuvers.

 • Skill used for Maneuver varies by approach.
 This can be weapon skill, stealth or other